The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

 What is intent-based marketing?

-What is account-level intent data?
+What is B2B buyer intent data?